 = = = = = END QUOTE.

-The key is send vs receive.
-Fakers can send their ads and requests by paper mail, though it’s rare these days because it costs actual money.
-Even if a Pew invitation happens to reach a faker, he couldn’t use multiple identities.
-Pew is expecting one paper or online response from one specific person.
+Second, the Pew method automatically excludes another form of faking.
+Even if a Pew invitation happens to reach a faker, he couldn’t give multiple responses.
+Pew is expecting one response from one specific person.

 Paper mail both ways is the best identity guard.